Mareșal (tank destroyer): Prototypes

 M-05 retained many components of M-04, but differed greatly in shape, having been wider and having stopped using side skirts.
 It also used the new ČKD suspension instead of the T-60's one, as well as the new German radio.
 The transmission was also new, having been built by Rogifer.
-The 10-20 mm thick armor was produced by Böhler (now Böhler-Uddeholm).
-The prototype weighed 8.5 tonnes and had an appreciable maximum speed of 50 km/h on road and 35 km/h off road.
+The 10–20 mm thick armor was produced by Böhler.
+The prototype weighed 8.5 tonnes and had an appreciable maximum speed of 50 km/h on road and 35 km/h off-road.
 Its secondary armament had consisted of two submachine guns shot through firing ports on each of the vehicle's side armor plates.
 M-05 had the same gun elevation as M-04.
 Its upper frontal armor plate was angled at 25°, while the upper side and rear plates had angles of 33 and 30°, respectively.